-Vermont Statute 22 V.S.A. § 901 states the Department of Information and Innovation (DII) shall have responsibilities assigned to it by law; including (but not limited to) the following IT Activity and Project Management related items:
+Vermont Statute 22 V.S.A. § 901 states the Agency of Digital Services (ADS) shall have responsibilities assigned to it by law; including (but not limited to) the following IT Activity and Project Management related items:

 (4)(A) to review and approve information technology activities within state government with a cost in excess of $500,000.00*, and annually submit to the general assembly a strategic plan and a budget for information technology as required of the Secretary of Administration by 3 V.S.A. § 2222(a)(9);

 (B) to provide oversight, monitoring, and control of information technology activities within state government with a cost in excess of $500,000.00*.
 The cost of the oversight, monitoring, and control shall be assessed to the entity requesting the activity;

 (C) to review and approve in accordance with Agency of Administration policies the assignment of appropriate project managers for information technology activities within state government with a cost in excess of $500,000.00; and

 (D) to provide standards for the management, organization, and tracking of information technology activities within state government with a cost in excess of $500,000.00*;

 3 V.S.A. § 2222 (g)(1) as follows:

 The Secretary of Administration shall obtain independent expert review of any recommendation for any information technology activity initiated after July 1, 1996, as information technology activity is defined by subdivision (a)(10) of this section, when its total cost is $1,000,000.00 or greater or when required by the State Chief Information Officer.

 Documentation of this independent review shall be included when plans are submitted for review pursuant to subdivisions (a)(9) and (10) of this section.
 The independent review shall include:

 (D) a cost analysis and a model for benefit analysis;